 Credit cards are an excellent credit tool.
 They can help you build credit, finance costlier items, and even save you money through lucrative rewards.
 Like everything else, however, too much can be a bad thing.
 So, what is the right number of credit cards to own – how many credit cards should you have?

-One of the more commonly asked questions about credit is “how many cards should a person possess?”
+One of the more commonly asked questions about credit is “is there such a thing as having too many cards?”
 Simply put, there is no set answer to this question.

 Opening one or two credit card accounts is a good way to control spending and build credit.
 Having multiple (or even dozens) of cards might be ideal for people who want to maximize their savings and earn impressive rewards points or miles.